Basis of Objection

 Filing an Appeal

-You can appeal to the Valuation Review Board within 30 days of the notice of our decision to disallow or partially allow the objection.
+You may appeal to the Valuation Review Board (VRB) within 30 days of the notice of our decision to disallow or partially allow the objection.
+Please refer to the VRB website for details on filing an appeal.

 Property tax is payable even if you have filed an objection/appeal.